Payment Confirmation

 PSD2 Exemptions

-- Low Value Transaction: Payments below €30 or equivalent will not be challenged, unless the user exceeds a cumulative transfer amount of €100 (or equivalent) or 5 successful payments or the payments is deemed as high risk.
+- Low value transaction: payments below €30 or equivalent are not challenged, unless the user exceeds a cumulative transfer amount of €100 (or equivalent) or 5 successful payments or the payment is deemed as high risk.

 Authentication factors